Get answers for your health queries from top Doctors for FREE!

 • However, some specific causes of elevated liver enzymes, such as viral hepatitis and fatty liver disease, have a higher incidence.

-• A study published in the Journal of Obstetrics and Gynaecology Research found that the incidence of elevated liver enzymes in pregnant women with gestational diabetes was higher than in pregnant women without it.
+• A study published in the Journal of Obstetrics and Gynecology Research found that the incidence of elevated liver enzymes in pregnant women with gestational diabetes was higher than in pregnant women without it.

-• And it was noted that high alkaline phosphatase levels during pregnancy could indicate bone diseases such as Paget's disease, rickets, and bone tumors.
+The specific enzymes that are measured can also affect the incidence of elevated liver enzymes in pregnancy.
+For example, the level of ALT is often used as an indicator of liver function.
+It was noted that high alkaline phosphatase levels during pregnancy could indicate bone diseases such as Paget's disease, rickets, and bone tumors.

 Types of liver enzymes measured during pregnancy